aquib-sh/aquib-sh.github.io/_posts/2025-04-13-different-approaches-to-list-creation.md

 ---
-title: Difference between '[[]] * 10' and '[[] for _ in range(10)]' in Python.
+title: "Understanding the Difference Between '[[]] * 10' and '[[] for _ in range(10)]' in Python"
-date: 2025-04-13
+date: 2025-04-18
-categories: [Technical]
+categories: [Technical, Python, Programming]
-tags: [python]
+tags: [python, cpython, data structures, list operations, python internals, memory management, reference counting]
 permalink: /:year/:month/:title.html
-description: "What does this two python list creation method do at the fundamental level? we will explore this in this article by deep diving into cpython codebase!"
+description: "A deep dive into Python's list creation mechanics: explore how multiplication creates shared references while list comprehensions create independent objects by examining the actual CPython implementation code."
+image: /assets/img/python-list-references.png
+author: Aquib Shaikh
+toc: true
+comments: true
 ---

-## Context
+## Python List Multiplication: Not What You'd Expect

-I have a habit of avoiding syntactic sugars of python unless absolutely necessary or if I am feeling lazy!
+I have a habit of avoiding syntactic sugars of Python unless absolutely necessary or if I'm feeling lazy!
 It's not like I have a bad opinion of them.
 I think some of them are highly optimized which could help you leverage the unique features and efficiency of Python where it matters.

-Recently I was writing a script where I decided to use this syntactic sugar of python which I assumed would create a list of lists.
-Well to be fair it does.
+Recently I was writing a script where I decided to use this syntactic sugar of Python which I assumed would create a list of lists.
+Well, to be fair, it does... just not in the way I expected.

+## Expected vs. Actual Results

+Let's look at this seemingly innocent piece of code:

 ```python
 list_of_lists = [[]] * 10